bramses/xegos/README.md

 ## Create a New xego

-To create a new xego run `xego --command | -c "your command here" --name "your-xego-name"`
+To create a new xego run `xego new --command | -c "your command here" --name "your-xego-name"`

 This will create a file in your directory called `xegos/{command}.js`

-NB: todo...create `xegos` dir if it doesn't exist

 For more complex xegos, you can pass in other xegos as arguments from a file.
 Post them in order.
-For example `npm run n-xego -command | --c "your command here" --path xego.txt`

 ## Xego Tower